 His visit to the Karen opened up more and more doors among the Burmese rebels and he was finally invited into meet Burmese heroin warlord Khun Sa at his base in Homong in the Shan States of Burma.

-When Andrew Drummond returned to London the Observer Film Company was born.
+When Andrew Drummond returned to London the Observer Film Company was created with Andrew Drummond and Kimis Zabhiyan heading it up.
 He went back to Thailand and Burma this time with his own crew to film 'Lord of the Golden Triangle.

-The film successfully launched the newspapers film company and as widely syndicated and broadcast almost simultaneously on ABC Australia's 'Four Corners'.
+The film successfully launched the newspapers film company and was widely syndicated and broadcast almost simultaneously on ABC Australia's 'Four Corners'.